-- 1 pound salmon Atlantic, skinned and deboned
+- 1 pound salmon walleye, sardines and mackerel works well

 - 1 teaspoon salt